 * Inheritance is: by law;

-Related article: How to avoid the dangers of buying an apartment?
+Related article: How to sell a flat in the period of «stagnation»

 * Inheritance by law in case of: if the testator (the deceased) left no will,